 This guide features award-winning sleeping bags, including the Katabatic Gear Alsek 22F Quilt on the left and the Outdoor Vitals StormLoft Down TopQuilt 15.
 Photo: iRunFar/Ben Kilbourne

 What is the difference between a sleeping bag and a quilt?
-Should I get a sleeping bag or a quilt?
+Which one should I get?

 The main difference is that sleeping bags fully encapsulate you, whereas quilts are open underneath your body.
 Choose a sleeping bag like the Western Mountaineering HighLite if you want it to move with you when you toss and turn.
 Choose a quilt like the Katabatic Gear Alsek 22F Quilt if you want it to remain fixed to your sleeping pad as your body spins inside of it.